basp-group/Faceted-HyperSARA/docs/source/_pyxisMs2mat/pyxisMs2mat.rst

    $SRCNAME  # default SRCNAME="" : source nametag which defines the main directory of the extracted data.
    $MSTAG    # default MSTAG="" : nametag of the data set which defines the subdirectory of the extracted data.
 It needs to be set when multiple data sets of the source of interest are available.
    $FIELDID  # default FIELDID=0 : field ID of the source of interest,
-   $FIRSTCH  # default FIRSTCH=0 : ID of the first channnel to be extracted,
+   $FIRSTCH  # default FIRSTCH=0 : ID of the first channnel to be extracted from each spectral window,
-   $LASTCH   # default  LASTCH=NUM_CHAN : ID of the last channnel to be extracted
+   $LASTCH   # default  LASTCH=NUM_CHAN : ID of the last channnel to be extracted from each spectral window

 .. note::